newky2k/SquirrelWindowsExtra/README.md

 # SquirellWindowsExtra
-Provides a ClickOnce style update dialog(WPF) to make it easy to check for updates and provide a UI for appling those updates.
+Provides a ClickOnce style update dialog(WPF) to make it easy to check for updates an provide a UI for appling those updates.

 ![Screenshot](Screenshot.PNG)